-Category Where the alert is generated Place of alert acknowledgement Α Equipment that generated the alert.
-Equipment that generated the alert. В Equipment and AMS (Alert Management System) No use Equipment that generated the alert or AMS. С IAS (Integrated Automation System) generated engine alert
+Category Where alert notification occurs Place of alert acknowledgement A Equipment that generated the alert and AMS (Alert Management System, sched- uled for future release).
+Equipment that generated the alert. В Equipment that generated the alert and AMS.
+Equipment that generated the alert or AMS. С IAS (Integrated Automation System) gen- erated engine alert.